 Our messaging strategy lent itself really well to social carousels, like the one you see above.
 We also created :15 microstories that highlighted moments like the three girls on the bicycle.

-When possible, we strove to take advantage of contextual relevancy in placements like the OC John Wayne airport above and the Staples Center Clippers games below.
+When possible, we strove to take advantage of contextual relevancy in placements like the OC John Wayne airport above and the Staples Center Clippers games at the very top.